 ( Also kids seem to prefer the smaller type beans as well - I am a Pop-Pop and think of these things )

-- 1 - 14 1/2 oz. can of diced tomatos - ( regular or petite - Italian seasoned if possible )
+- 1 ~ 14 1/2 oz. can of diced tomatos ~ ( " not drained " ~ regular or petite ~ Italian seasoned if possible )

-- 1 - 6 oz. can of tomato paste - ( Italian Seasoned )
+- 1 ~ 6 oz. can of tomato paste ~ ( Italian Seasoned if possible )

-- 1 1/2 cups of ditalini pasta - ( or pastoa of choice )
+- 1 ~ cup of ditalini pasta - ( or pasta of choice )

 - Parmesan Cheese for topping

-- In a large soup cook the sausage over medium low heat in 1 Tablespoon of Olive Oil until no longer pink.
+- Add the sausage on top of the celery & onion and cook over medium low heat until no longer pink.

-- Add the broth, cooked sausage, diced tomatoes ( undrained ), tomato paste, bay leaves, italian seasoning, basil, oregano, and dried rosemary.
+- Then add the broth, diced tomatoes ( undrained ), tomato paste, bay leaves, italian seasoning, basil, oregano, and dried rosemary.

 - Increase the heat to medium and stir until the tomato paste is disolved then add Salt & Pepper ( to taste ).